gregorwolf/SAP-NPM-API-collection/apis/generator-fiori-freestyle/README.md

 OR

-### Using the Yeoman Application Wizard
+### Using Yeoman UI Wizard

-- Additionally you can use the Yeoman Application Wizard for a more feature rich user experience.
-- Download the latest release of the Yeoman Application Wizard from the VSCode marketplace.
-Search for 'Application Wizard' in the marketplace.
+- Download the latest release of the Yeoman UI Wizard from https://github.com/SAP/yeoman-ui/releases
+- Install the associated VSIX file in VSCode
 - Invoke the Yeoman UI Wizard in VSCode by calling `CMD + Shift + P -> Yeoman UI Generators`
-- This will show all Yeoman templates that have been installed on the user's machine, and should include an option for the `SAP Fiori elements application`
-- Alternatively, if you have the SAP Fiori tools pack installed, you can call `CMD + Shift + P -> SAP Fiori Tools - App Generator: Launch`.
-This will launch the Yeoman UI Wizard but restrict it to just work with with the SAP Fiori Tools Application Generator.

 ### Generator Wizard Steps